Git Tutorial

 What is Git and why is it used?

-GIT is a distributed version control system and source code management (SCM) system with an emphasis to handle small and large projects with speed and efficiency.
+GIT is a distributed version control system and source code management (SCM) system with an emphasis on handling small and large projects with speed and efficiency.

 With the help of the versioning system, the developer can identify who has made what changes and then run tests and fix bugs if any, and then do the necessary feature implementation